 7) Don’t miss a class: As much as possible, do not miss a class.
 Try to make all your classes.
 Apart from the benefits of attendance, listening to speechs and explanations from your lecturers is invaluable.
 You get to participate in questions and answers after lectures, hear views, ideas and opinions that may differ from yours and you learn the more.
 Presentations are done in classes so missing classes aren’t beneficial.
 Information listened to have a higher level of being retained.

 8) Limit socializing: All work and no play truly makes Dan dull notwithstanding balance must be found.
 Wanna attend every party and social hangouts around you?
 Then you’re in for a nosedive.
 For a first class student, only few hangouts are necessary serving as pastimes, relaxation and taking a break.
 Leave the parties to we in the third class category.
 We’ve got nothing to lose afterall.
 Lol.

 9) Study with your friends: As earlier said, no one is an island of knowledge and you’ll be amazed at the wonderful things others have up their heads.
 Attend tutorials and studies with friends.
 You lose nothing by doing so rather you gain.

 Eat appropriately, get plenty sleep, play some football, attend a show or two, see a movie or two.
-University life is all about balance and it’s essential to make time to relax.
+University life is all about getting the balance and it’s very important to make time to relax.
 Hard work with no relief can damage your mental health amongst others which you don’t want.